WallStreetMojo

 Benefits

-• Annual reports are intended to serve in terms of providing information, disclosure on business prospects and financial performance, its stakeholders, which include investors, creditors, auditors, government officials, etc. Moreover, they serve the employees, suppliers, customers, etc.
+• Annual reports are intended to provide information and disclosure on business prospects and financial performance, its stakeholders, which include investors, creditors, auditors, government officials, etc. Moreover, they serve the employees, suppliers, customers, etc.

-• They are used by institutional and individual investors to analyze and forecast financial statements to evaluate the prospects of the company.
+• Institutional and individual investors use them to analyze and forecast financial statements to evaluate the company's prospects.

-• These reports are, in essence, standardization practice for companies to report their business performance.
+• These reports are, in essence, standardization practices for companies to report their business performance.
 Such standardization helps government authorities in taxation and audit purposes.

 Limitations

 • Annual reports are comprehensive but are not always fulfilling in terms of completeness.
-They are used in conjunction with other SEC filings, corporate press releases, management notes, proxy statements, etc.
+They are used with other SEC filings, corporate press releases, management notes, proxy statements, etc.

 • These are sometimes released to attract investors and supply-chain parties.
 The prospective expenditures and income are projected in a way that makes the business appealing.